CreativeWolfies/akyanet-research/akyanet.md

 > Anarchism calls for the **abolition of the state, which it holds to be undesirable, unnecessary, and harmful**.
 > It is usually described alongside libertarian Marxism as the libertarian wing (libertarian socialism) of the socialist movement and as having a historical association with anti-capitalism and socialism.

-And the popular definition could be expressed simply by "the abolition of all rules, chaos; Confusion and disorder".
-But this is a confusion with [anomie](https://en.wiktionary.org/wiki/anomie).
-Wiktionary:
+However, the popular definition could be expressed simply by "the abolition of all rules, chaos; Confusion and disorder".
+But this is a common confusion between anarchism and [anomie](https://en.wiktionary.org/wiki/anomie).
+Wiktionary defines "anomie" as such:
 > Alienation or social instability caused by erosion of standards and values.

 Now that you have the correct definitions, we can define what is the purpose of Akyanet.

 ## The goals of Akyanet

-Akyanet has many goals and they will evolve over time, we are going to list a few foundamental ones.
+Akyanet has many goals and they will evolve over time, we are going to list a few fundamental ones.

 "Better" should no longer mean "more profitable", it should just stick to its original definition. i.e. "To surpass in excellence; to exceed; to excel.".
 In Akyanet, it could also mean improving the social welfare.